 Here’s the thing: digital marketing makes a huge difference in the success of your eCommerce business.
-When it comes to taking your furniture or home decor business to the next level, putting some effort into your digital marketing strategy is definitely something that you’re going to want to consider.
+So, if you’re starting a home decor business, or if you’re trying to learn how to increase sales in a furniture business, putting some effort into your digital marketing strategy is definitely something that you’re going to want to consider.

 However, digital marketing can feel overwhelming at first glance.
 What’s most important?
 What do I need to focus on?
 Where the heck do I even start?
 We know it can feel challenging.
 That’s why we put together our top 15 marketing tips to help you grow your furniture or home decor business.